What is AI engineering?

 • Product and design skills matter as much as technical AI skills

 The best AI teams combine AI expertise with strong product sense.
 Technical capability without product leadership produces impressive demos that don't solve real problems.
+See the product development team guide for broader team composition principles.

 Start with official documentation (OpenAI, Anthropic), then hands-on courses (fast.ai, DeepLearning.AI), then build projects.
-The fastest learning comes from building real things—theory without practice doesn't stick.
+The fastest learning comes from building real things - theory without practice doesn't stick.
 Join communities to stay current as the field moves fast.

 • Official docs: OpenAI, Anthropic, Hugging Face documentation